-Wrigley Field Concerts
+2018 Wrigley Field Concerts

 Wrigley View Rooftop is one of the few rooftops that has unobstructed views of the center field concert stage as well as clear, concert quality sound in an intimate, pristine and sophisticated environment.
 Rain or shine, Wrigley View Rooftop offers the perfect venue for client entertainment Chicago style, without the astronomical cost of skybox suite hospitality.
-Geographically, Wrigley View is actually closer to the concert stage than many of the seats inside the stadium and our all-inclusive ticket pricing guarantees your concert experience won’t break the bank, nor will you miss your favorite songs waiting in eternal lines for food, beverage or restrooms.
+Geographically, Wrigley View is closer to the concert stage than many of the seats inside the stadium and our all-inclusive ticket pricing guarantees your concert experience won’t break the bank, nor will you miss your favorite songs waiting in line for food, beverage or restrooms.

 Wrigley Field Concert History